tanuj07-sau/Digital_literacy/task-5-cybercrime/prevention-checklist.md

 - 📞 **Helpline Number:** **1930** — available 24 hours a day, 7 days a week
 - 🏛️ **Local Police:** File an FIR at your nearest police station under the IT Act, 2000

-> **Act fast.** In financial fraud cases, reporting within the first few hours increases the chance of freezing the fraudulent transaction.
-Do not delay.